josejhkim/tp/docs/DeveloperGuide.md

 1. User requests to view the current guest list.
 2. WeddingHero displays the list of guests.
-3. User selects a guest to delete by providing an identifier (guest name), e.g., `deleteGuest n/John Doe`.
+3. User selects a guest to delete by providing an identifier (guest name), e.g., `deletePerson n/John Doe`.
-4. WeddingHero searches for a guest matching the provided name or phone number.
+4. WeddingHero searches for a guest matching the provided nam
 5. WeddingHero deletes the guest.
    Use case ends.

 **Extensions:**

 3a. **Alternative Identifier: Phone Number**
-    3a1.
+- 3a1.
 Instead of using the guest name, the user issues the delete command with a phone number identifier (e.g., `deleteGuest p/81231234`).
-    3a2.
+- 3a2.
 WeddingHero searches for a guest matching the provided phone number.
-    3a3.
+- 3a3.
 WeddingHero then proceeds to step 5 of the MSS.

 3b. **Missing Identifier Tag**
-    3b1.
+- 3b1.
 The user issues the delete command without using the required identifier tag (e.g., `deleteGuest John Doe` without `n/` or `p/`).
-    3b2.
+- 3b2.
 WeddingHero detects the missing tag and displays an error message instructing the user to use the correct identifier format.
-    3b3.
+- 3b3.
 WeddingHero prompts the user to re-enter the command with either of the proper tags.
-    3b4.
+- 3b4.
 If the user re-enters the command with a valid identifier, the process resumes at step 4.

 3c. **Invalid Input Text**
-    3c1.
+- 3c1.
 The user enters invalid text that does not conform to the expected format (e.g., contains non-alphanumeric characters).
-    3c2.
+- 3c2.
 WeddingHero identifies the invalid input and displays an error message indicating that the input is invalid.
-    3c3.
+- 3c3.
 WeddingHero prompts the user to re-enter a valid identifier.
-    3c4.
+- 3c4.
 If the user provides a valid input, the process resumes at step 4.

 5a. **No Matching Person Found**
-    5a1.
+- 5a1.
 WeddingHero is unable to find any guest matching the provided identifier (name or phone number).
-    5a2.
+- 5a2.
 WeddingHero informs the user that no matching guest was found.
-    5a3.
+- 5a3.
 If the user re-enters a valid tag with a different value as an identifier, the process resumes at step 4.
-    5a4.
+- 5a4.
 If the user changes commands, the use case ends.

 ---

-### Use case: Add a table
+### UC6: Add a table

 **Preconditions:**
 - A wedding has been created.